 1 g/cm3 = 1 (1/1000 kg) / (1/1000000) m3 = 1000 kg/m3

-- Or use our density calculator to make it a breeze!
+Or you can use our density calculator to make it a breeze!

-Make a note of the subject’s weight and volume.
+The fastest way to find the density of an object is of course to use our density calculator.
+To make the calculation, you'll need to know a few other values to start with.
+Make a note of the object's weight and volume.
 After typing these values into the density calculator, it will give you the result in kilograms per cubic meter.

-If all you need is to convert between different units, use our density conversion calculator.
+If all you need is to convert between different units, just click on the units for density and select your desired units from the list.
+If your unit is not thee, you can use our density conversion calculator.
 If you plug in your result there, the tool will convert it into:

 - kilograms per cubic decimeter

 Sometimes people are looking to convert grams into cups.
 If you know the density of the product as well as its weight in grams, you can find the volume of the ingredient in cups.